Techwrekfix/Techwrekfix/README.md

 - 👋 Hi, I’m @Techwrekfix
-- 👀 I’m interested in Data and how it's being use to solve real world problems
+- 👀 I’m interested in Data and how it's being used to solve real world problems
 - 🌱 I’m currently learning Python, SQL and Power BI
 - 📫 How to reach me at Linkedin at linkedin.com/in/techwrekfix